statseeker/grafana-statseeker-datasource/README.md

 * A Grafana v4.3 - v8.x , server (cannot be installed on the Statseeker server), see https://grafana.com/ for links to download packages and instructions on installation, and basic configuration of Grafana for your environment.
 * Note 1 - Grafana 7.x will just display a warning for loading unsigned plugins
 * Note 2 - Grafana 8.x introduced a more stricter method in relation to signed plugins and by default does not allow unsigned plugins to load.
 To load our datasource, you will need to enable a configuration option called "allow_loading_unsigned_plugins" which can be found in the the grafana documentation https://grafana.com/docs/grafana/latest/administration/configuration/
+* Note 3 - Basic Authentication will need to be used as the primary authetication between the Statseeker server Restful API and Grafana

 #### v1.0.2
 * A Statseeker v5.2.x - v5.4.3 server